watson-developer-cloud/speech-javascript-sdk/README.md

 ----------------------------

 The format of objects emitted in objectMode has changed from `{alternatives: [...], index: 1}` to `{results: [{alternatives: [...]}], result_index: 1}`.

+There is a new `ResultExtractor` class that restores the old behavior; `recognizeMicrophone()` and `recognizeFile()` both accept a new `extract_results` option to enable it.

 This was done to enable the new `speaker_labels` feature.
-There is a new `ResultExtractor` class and `recognizeMicrophone()` and `recognizeFile()` both accept a new `extract_results` option to restore the old behavior.

 The format now exactly matches what the Watson Speech to Text service returns and shouldn't change again unless the Watson service changes.

 API & Examples